MZalejko/Suggested_Solutions_for_Programming_Exercises/Chapter_16_String_class_and_STL_Library/PE_Chapter_16.md

 C++ Primer Plus.
-6th Edition- Programming Exercises Chapter 16  “The string Class and the
+6th Edition- Programming Exercises
+Chapter 16  “The string Class and the
 Standard Template Library”

-1. A palindrome is a string that is the same backward as it is forward.
+1.A palindrome is a string that is the same backward as it is forward.
 For example,“tot” and “otto” are rather short palindromes.Write a program that lets a user enter a string and that passes to a bool function a reference to the string.The function should return true if the string is a palindrome and false otherwise.At this point,